shivani805/NoteTaking/README.md

 1. clone this repo
 2. npm install
-3. npm run android (your build will start and open the application on phone)
+3. npm run android (your build will start and open the application on your phone)